Work with Therapists and Other Professionals

 Occupational Therapy provision:

 At Russet House we use sensory approaches and techniques to help the children to manage their arousal levels and own sensory needs within the school environment.
+Our Occupational Therapist trains and advises class based staff regarding strategies which help the pupils to do this.

 Our Occupational Therapy Assistant, who has many years’ experience, supports in school half a day per week and supports staff to implement sensory strategies in class.